Sign up for our newsletter and get tutorials and tips delivered to your inbox.

 For an explicit example of spring reverb in action, check out “Dub You Can Feel” by King Tubby.
 In the snare fill during the first couple seconds and at other points, the snare is run through a spring reverb.
 Listen for the raw sound of the spring reverb.

 The other famous example of a mechanical reverb system was plate reverb.
-German company Elektro-Mess-Technik (or EMT) introduced one of the legendary pieces of audio technology, the EMT 140 reverb unit, in 1957.
+In 1957, German company Elektro-Mess-Technik (or EMT) introduced one of the legendary pieces of audio technology, the EMT 140 reverb unit.
 Instead of using a physical space to create the sound of reverb, a plate reverb unit takes advantage of sound waves resonating in a solid object.

 Standard plate reverb units are centered around a large, thin piece of sheet metal.
 This “plate” is suspended using a metal frame and a series of springs.
 A transducer introduces vibration into the sheet metal according to the input signal.
 This vibration is then recorded with either one or two pickups, which respectively create a mono or stereo recording.
 A damping plate is able to control the duration of vibrations in the metal plate, which translates to reverb decay time.